kubernetes/enhancements/keps/sig-network/20200130-Uncapped-IPv6.md

 ### Goals

-Replace current bitmap structures that are causing IPv6 restrictions by [roaring bitmaps](http://roaringbitmap.org/about/).
+Remove current bitmap structures where these are causing IPv6 restrictions and replace with [roaring bitmaps](http://roaringbitmap.org/about/).

 ### Non-Goals